TheWorldOfPC/Windows11-Debloat-Privacy-Guide/README.md

 ![Screenshot (1035)](https://user-images.githubusercontent.com/85176292/132247273-02834750-a135-453b-9a45-f6460a761713.png)

-• Here are some "safe" to disable Windows 11 services (used to be much more in .65 update)
+• Here are some "safe" to disable Windows 11 services (used to be much more in .65 update).
+Open command prompt as admin and type:
 ```
 sc config AppReadiness start= disabled
 sc config tzautoupdate start= disabled